bemosior/bemosior.github.io/_posts/2016-02-27-cynefin-culture-change-complex.md

 updated: 2016-06-25
 ---

-<iframe width="560" height="515" src="https://www.youtube.com/embed/N7oz366X0-8" frameborder="0" allowfullscreen></iframe>

-If you are new to the Cynefin framework, I recommend watching the above before reading through this post.

 # Introduction

 The Cynefin framework (created by Dave Snowden) reveals that Complicated or Simple approaches break down and can only succeed *by complete accident* in the Complex domain, because causality is only clear in retrospect.
 From this basis, let's briefly refute the notion of culture change as Simple or Complicated.

+<iframe width="560" height="515" src="https://www.youtube.com/embed/N7oz366X0-8" frameborder="0" allowfullscreen></iframe>

+If you are new to the Cynefin framework, I recommend watching the above before reading through the rest of this post.

 # Culture as Simple